 We could only assume that Catherine never told her son the truth about his father.
 However, we have now found William's death certificate.
 He died in 1941 in Lockerbie, Scotland, and was registered as William James McCready, formerly Jontin.
 So he did know his real name!
 But why the change of name?
 Why did Catherine claim to be a spinster when she remarried?
 Why did other members of the family not know?
 Whatever became of John Jontin?
 And, it may be just coincidence, but why have we also lost Catherine's brother, another umbrella maker, afterthe time of the 1871 census?

 Mary Money, supposedly of Downpatrick lived much of her adult life in the Parish of Ancroft in Northumberland, as the housekeeper of Thomas Ogle and the mother of his children.
-Whether they ever married has yet to be decided.
+Whether they ever married has yet to be discovered.

 Andrew Jessop, who settled in Whitehaven, Cumberland, was born in Ireland around 1775.
+He may have been in London before moving to Cumberland.